arthur-vilela/PP2-emotion-match/README.md

 ### Engagement:

-The game is designed to keep users engaged through immediate feedback and progressive difficulty.
+The game is designed to keep users engaged through immediate feedback.
 Each round presents a new set of images and emotions, maintaining the user's interest and providing continuous learning opportunities.

 ### Accessibility: